Avoid these at-home coffee mistakes

 1. How fresh are your coffee beans?

 Buying coffee can be confusing so we recommend working with a local roaster that focuses on the unique attributes of each coffee while roasting in small batches.
 The fresher the coffee, the better coffee experience will have.
 We recommend buying coffee that's been roasted within 1-3 days of purchase.
 Quality roasted coffee should last up to 30 days.
-Be sure to look for roast date on the bag. if there is no roast date then you don't know how old it is.
+Be sure to look for a roast date on the bag. if there is no roast date then you don't know how old it is.
 You don't want stale coffee.

 2. Does pre-ground and grind quality matter?

 Grinding coffee within 30 minutes of brewing will ensure the freshest cup.
 When buying pre-ground coffee or when you have it pre-ground, you'll lose a lot of the wonderful flavor the coffee has to offer.
 Coffee begins to stale pretty quickly after grinding, as the gases in the coffee are exchanged with the oxygen in the air, which can cause a "paper-bag", or stale flavor over time.